 How does the United States measure poverty?

 The United States determines the official poverty rate using poverty thresholds that are issued each year by the Census Bureau.
+The US offers work injury lawyer los angeles at http://www.workerscompensationlawyercalifornia.com/.
 The thresholds represent the annual amount of cash income minimally required to support families of various sizes.

 The methodology for calculating the thresholds was established in the mid-1960s and has not changed in the intervening years.
 The thresholds are updated annually to account for inflation.